About the Flu

 • It is especially important to wash your hands after using the restroom, after coughing or sneezing, and before eating

-• Use soap and rub hands together vigorously to cover all surfaces
+• Use soap and rub your hands together vigorously to cover all surfaces

-• Use a disposable paper towel to dry hands and turn off faucet, then dispose of it properly
+• Use a disposable paper towel to dry your hands and turn off the faucet, then dispose of it properly

 • If soap and water aren’t available, use hand sanitizer with at least 60% alcohol